Young people have the power and passion to create ripples of good and repair the world.

 About the Foundation >The Diller Teen Tikkun Olam Awards is a program of the Helen Diller Family Foundation.
 Jewish values inform the work of the Foundation.
 In the words of Helen Diller, “It’s never too late, too early, or too often to give back and make the world a better place.”

 The Foundation is committed to engendering respect for all humanity and building bridges of understanding between different cultures.
 We welcome diversity within the Jewish community and embrace its racial, ethnic, and religious differences.
-The Foundation condemns any organization or ideology associated with hatred, including but not limited to racism, misogyny, anti-LGBTQ+ discrimination, antisemitism, and any other form of bigotry or harassment.

-Applications are open Applications will open August 2023 Nominations will open August 2023
+Applications are open Applications will open August 2025 Nominations will open August 2025

 Nomination deadline